 The computational problem we want to address in this chapter can be defined as follows:

-Computational problem: find a sequence of moves that allows one to solve the peg solitaire.
+Computational problem: find a sequence of moves to solve the peg solitaire.

 A reasonable approach for finding a solution to this computational problem is based entirely on backtracking.
 In particular, we should develop it according to the following steps: